-Trip Preparation: This hiking trip is challenging and designed for the experienced hiker looking for a physically rewarding adventure.
+This hiking trip is challenging and designed for the experienced hiker looking for a physically rewarding adventure.
 Participants must be in good physical condition to participate on this tour.
 We will be hiking on overage 5-7 hours per day on true alpine hiking trails with some precipitous sections, uneven terrain, loose rocks and scree.
 You should expect some steep ascents and descents, averaging 2500-4000 vertical feet per day, at elevations between 6,000 to 10,000 feet above sea level.
 In order to prepare for the hikes on this trip, we encourage you to exercise 4-6 days per week for 1-3 hours at a time for several months leading up to the trip.
 Activities such as biking, hiking, walking, skiing, and running are great conditioning.
 Please consult your physician about your participation on the trek if you have any concerns regarding your health.
-In general the key to having a great experience is having an open mind, flexible attitude and adventurous spirit!
+The better physically prepared you are for this adventure, the more you'll be able to enjoy your surroundings and feel rewarded from the overall experience.

 We primarily have picnic lunches along the trail, with perhaps a lunch or two at mountain restaurants.
 Lunches are each participants’ own responsibility and you will be required to carry your food.
 Typical lunches include fresh bread, cheese, salami, chocolate, fruits and nuts.